 A girl after my own heart.

-Here are ten of the books that have been most beloved as of late.
+Here are ten wonderful books for a toddler that have been most beloved as of late.

 Bread & Jam for Frances – I love Frances so much, so it kind of makes my heart burst with happiness that my child loves it too.
 It’s a bit long for her still, so she flips the pages faster than I can read all the text, but she usually wants to read it multiple times.